changhuixu/canvas-animation-demos/README.md

 # Canvas Animation in TypeScript

 Canvas Animation written in TypeScript.
 No jQuery and no other 3rd party dependencies.
+You might also interest in [my another repo about canvas animation](https://github.com/changhuixu/canvas-animation-step-by-step).

 ## [Demo](https://canvas-animations.firebaseapp.com/)